 Jerez is the nearest airport with Seville quite reasonably distanced also.
 Flying into Faro Airport in Portugal is perfect for Huelva province, the northern Costa de la Luz, which forms the Spanish border with Portugal.

 What I wouldn’t recommend is flying into Faro to reach anywhere on the southern part of the Costa de la Luz as it’s not possible to take a short-cut along the Huelva coast into Cádiz – Parc Nacional de Doñana blocks that route.
 Lesson learned for the next visit!

 * A traditional Andalucía ‘white village’

-Other Iberian destinations can be found on my Spain page.
+Other Iberian destinations and travel tips can be found on my Spain Travel Tips post.